Want to learn new ways to make extra money?

 Once you finish a delivery you can take the next request, or sign off for a few hours or the rest of the day—it’s totally up to you how many deliveries you make.
 And just like other delivery gigs, at the end of each delivery, you’ll be eligible to receive a tip.

-You can also sign up with regular Uber here.
+You can also sign up to drive with Uber here.

 Lyft – $300 Bonus